This Sporting Life: Box office

-Critical reception
+Critical response

 Critical response to the film was favourable.
 In the United States, the Reuters news agency described it as being praised unanimously by the critics for New York City publications.
 Variety praised the film's "gutsy vitality", as well as the production of Reisz and the directorial efforts of Anderson, who "brings the keen, observant eye of a documentary man to many vivid episodes without sacrificing the story line".

 Filmink wrote the film "launched Richard Harris as a star, and no wonder: he gets to glower and swagger, thump around on the rugby league field, kiss/roger/slap women, suffer unrequited love, have people lust after him, rail at the unfairness of life, be nice to kids, have tormented relationships with everyone."